 But I hate to say this but even though I loved Cinnamon Toast Crunch as a kid it isn’t on the Trainer Josh approved foods list!
 Haha

-Combining one part cinnamon and two-parts raw honey into a drink has been making a lot of waves lately with the weight loss community.
+Combining one part of cinnamon and two parts raw honey into a drink has been making a lot of waves lately with the weight loss community.

 The truth is both cinnamon and raw honey have powerful weight loss benefits on their own.

 Many people out there claim cinnamon and raw honey can…

 - reduce allergies

 Even though cinnamon and honey on their own have many of these benefits I don’t see it making a whole lot of sense in combining them together.

 The honey on its own will spike your blood sugar, but when combined with cinnamon it will help prevent this from happening.

 This way you can get all the health benefits of both of these powerful foods without the blood sugar crashes you get by just taking the honey on its own.

 If you ask me this will have more benefits for you than drinking a soda or some fruit juices.